 - Do people get important work messages while a teammate is talking?
 Of course.

 - Do people prioritize listening over other distractions (not important work items)?
 Not nearly enough.

 A cultural commitment to value the courage to speak up

-Let me tell you a story.
 When I first started at Atlassian, I was introduced to the practice of Stand-ups.
 If you think stand-ups are just for software teams, think again.
-In fact, I’d seen stand-ups being conducted at my previous company but didn’t realize what I was seeing.
+I’d seen stand-ups at my previous company but didn’t realize what they were.
 Then suddenly there I was, the newest member of Atlassian’s content team, standing in a circle, “doing” a stand-up.

 At first, it was kind of novel.
 Exciting, even.
-In much the same mold as developers, we each reported to our assembled teammates what we’d done the previous day, and what we planned to do that day.
-After about two weeks, though, the practice started to seem, well, not so exciting.
-Because some days, there was a lot to say.
-That felt good.
-Other days, there wasn’t.
-That didn’t feel so good.
-At home, I told my wife about this new team activity called stand-ups.
-I explained how I met with my team every day for ten minutes and gave a little report.
+In the fashion of developers, we each reported to our assembled (and standing) teammates what we’d done the previous day and what we planned to do that day.
+But after about two weeks, the practice started to seem, well, not so exciting.
+Because some days there was a lot to say and that felt good.
+Other days, though, there wasn’t and that didn’t feel so good.
+At home, I told my wife about this new team activity called stand-ups and explained how I met with my team every day for ten minutes and gave a status report.
 “That sounds kind of intense,” she said.